The Student Support & Wellbeing services have made some changes due to Coronavirus

 Important to know: For key information and updates please see Coronavirus advice for students.

-Whilst King’s prioritises teaching in its return to campus plans, all Student Support & Wellbeing Services continue to be available remotely for all students for the first semester of 2020/2021.
+Whilst King’s prioritises teaching in its return to campus plans, all Student Support & Wellbeing Services continue to be available remotely for all students for the second semester of 2020/2021.
 This is a run-down of how you can access the services remotely.